-The Wellbeing Issue
+The Wellbeing Paradox

-- \Wellbeing approaches tend to be generic, surface level or based on spot interventions with an overly medical emphasis, and which underplay the psychological factors of wellbeing - The Future of Wellness at Work 2016 report from the Global Wellness Institute reports: - 1.
+- ❖The Future of Wellness at Work 2016 report from the Global Wellness Institute findings: - 1.
 The majority of formal wellness programs as they exist today, simply don't work.
-Roughly one in ten report it has any positive impact on their health - 2.
+Roughly one in ten report it has any positive impact on their health. - 2.
 The problem is that the one-size-fits-all approach is viewed by employees as an empty gesture.
-If the goal is to improve employee wellness, then the opposite is being achieved, with 75% of workers cynical, believing workplace wellness programs to be self-serving and benefiting only the company - \Without an accurate diagnosis of the specific wellbeing needs and circumstances of individual leaders, it becomes difficult to achieve enhanced wellbeing and consequent enhanced business outcomes
+If the goal is to improve employee wellness, then the opposite is being achieved, with 75% of workers cynical, believing workplace wellness programs to be self-serving and benefiting only the company. - More needs to be understood about executive wellbeing before effective interventions can be implemented to enhance wellbeing.
+Without an accurate diagnosis of the specific wellbeing needs and circumstances of individual leaders, it becomes difficult to achieve enhanced wellbeing and consequent enhanced business outcomes

-Development of the Survey (1)
+Development of the survey (1)